getbible/v2_builder/README.md

 10 5 * * MON /home/username/v2_builder/run.sh >> /home/username/v2_builder/builder.log 2>&1
 ```

+### Use GitHub Actions

+You will need to setup a list of secrets in your fork of v2_builder.

+> The github user email being used to build
+- GETBIBLE_GIT_EMAIL
+> The github username being used to build
+- GETBIBLE_GIT_USER
+> gpg -a --export-secret-keys >myprivatekeys.asc
+> The whole key file text from the above myprivatekeys.asc
+> This key must be linked to the github user being used
+- GETBIBLE_GPG_KEY
+> The name of the myprivatekeys.asc user
+- GETBIBLE_GPG_USER
+> A **OFFICIAL** repository of the hash files
+> like: git@github.com:getbible/v2.git
+> the github user must have push/pull access to this repo
+- GETBIBLE_HASH_REPO
+> A **TEST** repository of the hash files
+> like: git@github.com:Llewellyn/v2.git
+> the github user must have push/pull access to this repo
+- GETBIBLE_HASH_REPO_T
+> A **OFFICIAL** repository of the scripture files
+> like: git@github.com:getbible/v2_scripture.git
+> the github user must have push/pull access to this repo
+- GETBIBLE_SCRIPTURE_REPO
+> A **TEST** repository of the scripture files
+> like: git@github.com:Llewellyn/v2_scripture.git
+> the github user must have push/pull access to this repo
+- GETBIBLE_SCRIPTURE_REPO_T
+> A id_ed25519 ssh private key liked to the github user account
+- GETBIBLE_SSH_KEY
+> A id_ed25519.pub ssh public key liked to the github user account
+- GETBIBLE_SSH_PUB

+All these secret values are needed to fully automate the build.
+Then you need to go to the actions are in your fork of v2_builder and activate the actions.

 # Don't Forget Our Agreement!

 ### Free Software (with responsibility)